SunnyChopper/llmcore/README.md

-# LLMKit
+# LLMCore

-LLMKit is a powerful Python library for working with Large Language Models (LLMs).
+LLMCore is a powerful Python library for working with Large Language Models (LLMs).
 It provides a flexible and extensible interface for interacting with various LLM providers and building complex workflows.

 ## Features